 Real Estate Taxes

 These are taxes levied on the value of real estate properties.
-They are imposed by local governments and are established by the property's assessed valuation.
+Local governments impose real estate taxes based on the property's assessed valuation.
 They can include taxes on land, buildings, improvements, and other structures attached to the land.

 Property Taxes

 Property taxes are a broader term that includes all taxes levied on your property.
-These taxes are collected by various government entities, including local, state, and federal governments.
+Various government entities, including local, state, and federal governments, collect these taxes.

-Your personal property consists of anything that is not affixed to the ground in a permanent manner and can be transported from one location to another.
-For instance, Your vehicle is considered a piece of personal property, and as such, you are required to register it annually.
-You are paying a property tax on it as if it were a piece of real estate property.
-This is due to the fact that the cost of the property's insurance is included in the registration charge.
+Your personal property consists of anything that is not permanently affixed to the ground and can be transported from one location to another.
+For instance, your vehicle is personal property, so you must register it annually.
+You pay a property tax on your vehicle as if it were real estate property.

-Personal property includes objects such as boats, planes, campers, recreational vehicles, all-terrain vehicles (ATVs), farm equipment, and business equipment such as furniture and machinery.
-Because they can be relocated to a new location, the entire value of them is subject to a personal property tax.
+Personal property includes boats, planes, campers, recreational vehicles, all-terrain vehicles (ATVs), farm equipment, and business equipment such as furniture and machinery.
+Because these items can relocate to a new location, their entire value is subject to a personal property tax.

 Comparison: Real Estate Taxes vs. Property Taxes